Zero- and Low-Cost Course Designations: Guidelines

-The Creative Commons provides a useful guide and FAQ on attribution; additional information is also available on our playbook.
-Additional information on the Creative Commons in general and an explanation of the six licenses can be found on the library's playbook.
+The Creative Commons provides a useful guide and FAQ on attribution; additional information is also available on the Attribution page of the OER playbook.
+Additional information on the Creative Commons in general and an explanation of the six licenses can be found on the same playbook.

 Provided the Creative Commons license allows for derivatives, faculty members may wish to modify the content to better align with course outcomes.
 Combining multiple works may be permitted as well.
 For information on how to properly combine or modify CC licensed materials, please contact Crystal Newell, Director of Library Services.